explodinglabs/jsonrpcserver/README.rst

 Take `JSON-RPC 2.0 <http://www.jsonrpc.org/>`_ requests in a `Flask
 <http://flask.pocoo.org/>`_ app.

-The library has two features:
+This package has two features:

 #.
 A `blueprint <http://flask.pocoo.org/docs/0.10/blueprints/>`_ for handling
    errors, ensuring we always respond with json.